funtech64/logicrip-html/README.md

-# LogicalFallacies.fun (HTML Version)
+# LogicalFallacies.fun

-This is the static HTML/CSS source for [LogicalFallacies.fun](http://logicalfallacies.fun) — a simple, open educational site about logical fallacies.
+This repository contains the Jekyll source for [LogicalFallacies.fun](http://logicalfallacies.fun), an open educational site about logical fallacies.

 ## About